 We all know that night sleep is one of the most important aspects of our daily life.

 Especially for the primary carers, sleepless night can affect their ability to function during the day, leaving them unsettled thus increasing their levels of anxiety.
-Expectation Care Ltd is committed to support you with your night time cover.
+We are committed to support you with your night time cover.

 This service intends to support service users whose needs might change as the result of their personal circumstance and surrounding.
 We offer a flexible night cover that will suit your needs at any time.
 This ensures family members can relax in the knowledge that their loved ones are safe and have some peace of mind.